RamiroArribas/People_traffic_forecasting/Structure_draft.md

   - Save the predictions both in unique results and confidence intervals
   - Make predictions for the next day, 3 days and 7 days.
 Plot predicted vs. observed and check that the error of the 7 days forecast is larger than 1 day
   - Apply walk-forward validation vs. classical train-test: compare which one yields the best performing scores and plot predictions of both sampling methods vs. the observed data

+· Prepare code to save and load each of the models.

+· (To be tested): compare the results obtained by each model vs. the results with aggregated data by day

 ## 5.- Conclusions

 · Make a point on the traffic data: does it contain enough information by itself or the models perform better with weather data?

+· Is it feasible to apply walk-forward validation for each model?

+· How would you implement it on production?
+  - How much historical data do we need to implement the predictive algorithm?

+· Even though we are looking for a generic algorithm, discuss the advantages of adapting the algorithm and its features for each specific domain (different business schedules, different forecasting applications, etc.)

 ## 6.- Appendices